Woolworth Building (Hollywood, California): Architecture

-The Woolworth Building is a two-story 65-foot by 100-foot commercial utilitarian structure that features banded aluminum windows and prominent signage on first floor banding.
+The Woolworth Building is a two-story 65x100 ft commercial utilitarian structure that features simulated block, banded aluminum windows, and prominent signage on first floor banding.

-During the 1954 renovation, large ceramic tiles were added to the building's facade, and the parapet and door frame were removed.
-In 2001, these tiles were removed and new pilasters and lintel were added to frame the second floor entrance, same as it was in 1910.
+During the building's first major renovation, the parapet and door frame were removed and large ceramic tiles were added to the facade.
+In 2001, the tiles were removed and new pilasters and lintel were added to frame the second floor entrance, same as it was in 1910.
 Also in 2001, a custom-formulated brick glaze was added to the building, one that matched the 1910 salt glaze that could no longer be produced due to new regulations.